-\paragraph{tRL improves training stability over sRL.} Figure~\ref{fig:mean_reward} shows the evolution of mean rewards during training for sRL and tRL methods across the two datasets for the NLLB system.
-As can be observed, tRL training shows a more stable and consistently increasing reward evolution, which is crucial for the training process as it ensures consistent improvements and reduces the risk of overfitting or fluctuations that could degrade the MT model's performance.
+\paragraph{tRL improves training stability over sRL.} Figure~\ref{fig:mean_reward} shows the evolution of mean rewards during training for sRL and tRL across the two datasets for the NLLB system.
+As observed, tRL training exhibits a more stable and consistently increasing reward trajectory, which is crucial for ensuring steady improvements and reducing the risk of performance-degrading fluctuations or overfitting.

-\paragraph{tRL improves translation quality for longer sequences.} Building on our hypothesis that tRL is particularly effective for longer sequences, we show the COMET22 scores for the WMT24 EN $\rightarrow$ DE dataset, grouped by sequence length, across different training methods, including \textsc{NLLB} and \textsc{Tower}, in Figure~\ref{fig:fganalysis}. tRL consistently outperforms other methods, especially for longer sequences, which we attribute to its ability to capture localized and fine-grained signals.
-These results further support our findings, showing that tRL remains the most robust method, with scores dropping less than other approaches as the source sentence length increases.
-This reinforces the effectiveness of tRL in handling complex, longer sentence structures.
+\paragraph{tRL improves translation quality for longer sequences.} Building on our hypothesis that tRL is particularly effective for longer sequences, we present COMET22 scores for the WMT24 EN$\rightarrow$DE dataset in Figure~\ref{fig:fganalysis}, grouped by source sequence length and comparing different training methods, including \textsc{NLLB} and \textsc{Tower}.
+The figure also shows the distribution of source sequence lengths in the training and test data.
+Notably, the training data is skewed toward shorter inputs—a common characteristic of large MT corpora—whereas the WMT24 test set includes a broader distribution with a higher proportion of long sequences.
+This discrepancy highlights the need for models that generalize well to longer inputs.
+In this context, "longer sequences" refers to short paragraphs rather than single sentences.
+These are not document-level inputs and remain within the 512-token limit of \xcomet, ensuring that the reward model processes them without truncation during training. tRL consistently outperforms other training methods, especially on longer sequences.
+We attribute this to its ability to capture localized, fine-grained reward signals during training.
+These findings further support our earlier results: tRL demonstrates the most robust performance, with smaller performance drops as the source sentence length increases, confirming its strength in handling complex sentence structures.
+For completeness, we also evaluate in Appendix~\ref{appendix:hybrid_experiment} a hybrid model that applies sRL to short inputs and tRL to long ones.
+This approach outperforms sRL but remains inferior to tRL.

-\paragraph{REINFORCE and PPO are suitable methods for training MT systems.} We compare REINFORCE and PPO for RL-based MT with \xcomet as reward model, evaluating their impact on translation quality (Table \ref{tab:results_rl_method}).
+\paragraph{REINFORCE and PPO are suitable methods for training MT systems.} We compare REINFORCE and PPO for RL-based MT with \xcomet as the reward model, evaluating their impact on translation quality (Table \ref{tab:results_rl_method}).
 Both methods are effective, but PPO achieves superior overall metric scores due to features such as objective clipping and KL divergence control, which enhance training stability.
 However, REINFORCE remains a strong alternative for simpler implementations that aim to achieve competitive performance.